 Whether you bought these two guinea pigs together or decided to give one of your guineas a companion, I applaud you.
-Guinea pigs love company and while at the initial stage there can be some issue’s with dominance and territory (read article here) in the long run, a guinea pig friend will positively contribute to your guinea pigs well being!
+Guinea pigs love company and while at the initial stage there can be some issues with dominance and territory (read the article here) in the long run, a guinea pig friend will positively contribute to your guinea pigs well being!

-To busy to read the whole guide?
+Too busy to read the whole guide?
 Here is our top pick:

 Guinea pigs do need their space and an environment that they can explore and play around in.
 Just take a look at one of our reader’s submissions of his guinea pig cage that will easily fit two guinea pigs.

-Building the best guinea pig cage for two guinea pigs by yourself can take a lot of time however.
+Building the best guinea pig cage for two guinea pigs by yourself can take a lot of time, however.
 So I have gone ahead and found my best recommendations in terms of what will most suit two guinea pigs.

 - Space – Space is key, especially when it comes to a guinea pig cage that will be large enough for two guinea pigs.
 Spacious guinea pig cages are always preferable to cramped ones.

-- Price – You don’t want to go to cheap, nor do you want to spend your life savings on a guinea pig cage so I have kept in mind in terms of my recommendations.
+- Price – You don’t want to go too cheap, nor do you want to spend your life savings on a guinea pig cage so I have kept this in mind in terms of my recommendations.

-- Material – Guinea pigs love gnaw on things as it is a natural way to wear their teeth down.
-You want to make sure that any of the cage materials are not going to potentially harm your little guy if he or she does decided to chew on the cage.
+- Material – Guinea pigs love to gnaw on things as it is a natural way to wear their teeth down.
+You want to make sure that any of the cage materials are not going to potentially harm your little guy if he or she does decide to chew on the cage.

 - Look – Only the most stylish.

 This is by far and away in mind the best guinea pig cage for two.
-However, even if this were for one guinea pig, I would still whole heartedly endorse this product.
+However, even if this were for one guinea pig, I would still wholeheartedly endorse this product.
 What you will find is that a lot of these cages were initially designed for rabbits.
 This makes them even more suitable for guinea pigs, just based on the size difference between the two animals.

-Anyway, lets get into itSpace: This Guinea Pig cage is much more spacious than most.
+Space: This Guinea Pig cage is much more spacious than most.
 With two stories, this cage will easily suit two guinea pigs and give them room to explore and for them to play with any toys you end up buying them.
 The ramp between the levels also provides really nice access and even a little bit of exercise.

 Weight – Okay, 48 pounds is not light, I’ll admit it.
 But in the grand scheme of guinea pig cages for two, this is actually pretty light.
 Just make sure you assemble this cage close to where you want it to stay (less moving it around that way.

 So this cage is, aesthetically, a bit different from the other large guinea pig houses I have recommended.
 The white is definitely a steer away from the traditional pine finish but I think, with the right setting, these cages can fit nicely into your home (there are multiple styles you can choose from).
-There is a feeding trough which you can use BUT keep in mind, this will be exposed to the elements so either don’t use it if your are leaving the cage outside or keep the cage under cover as the food will get wet!
+There is a feeding trough which you can use BUT keep in mind, this will be exposed to the elements so either don’t use it if you are leaving the cage outside or keep the cage undercover as the food will get wet!

 If you are interested in an article about cage cleaning techniques, check it out here!

 Space: This cage is definitely more spacious than most.
-This two floored structure allows for a lot of movement, compartmentalisation of areas, i.e play area, feeding area and sleeping area, and enough space to make sure your guinea pigs are not cramped
+This two-floored structure allows for a lot of movement, compartmentalization of areas, i.e play area, feeding area, and sleeping area, and enough space to make sure your guinea pigs are not cramped

-Weight: In my experience, Lovupet guinea pigs cages for two are pretty heavy and coming in at 52 pounds this is no exception.
+Weight: In my experience, Lovupet guinea pigs’ cages for two are pretty heavy, and coming in at 52 pounds this is no exception.
 As mentioned above, I would simply recommend assembling the product close to where you want to place it.
 That just saves you having to haul a big heavy cage around your garden or house.

 Look: The cage does come in a natural pine look, similar to my previous two recommendations as well as some other nice coatings.
 So my example is certainly not the be all end all option.

-I would say this is as a small as you should go in regards to a guinea pig cage for two guinea pigs.
+I would say this is as small as you should go in regards to a guinea pig cage for two guinea pigs.
 It’s just big enough for activities and allows for parts of the cage to be removed if you want to give your guinea pigs free reign.

 Material: The cage has been made using Fir construction.
 For those that don’t know fir is a type of pine.
-Unfortunately I do not know what type of coating they use on the cage in terms of paints and finishings.
+Unfortunately, I do not know what type of coating they use on the cage in terms of paints and finishings.
 If this is a big concern for you, which it is for me, then I would stick with the Lovupet Cage.
-The roof is water proof on this cage which means it can withstand a bit more when it comes to the elements.
+The roof is waterproof on this cage which means it can withstand a bit more when it comes to the elements.

 Look: Not the ugliest guinea pig cage for two and not the prettiest.
 In my mind, this would suit someone who is looking at placing the cage a bit more out of the way and where the design isn’t a huge factor in their purchase decision

-Weight: At 30 pounds, this is the easily the lightest cage suitable for two guinea pigs I have come across.
+Weight: At 30 pounds, this is easily the lightest cage suitable for two guinea pigs I have come across.

-Price: This is the most expensive cage I will recommend in this article coming in at $190.
+Price: This is the most expensive cage I will recommend in this article.
 In my mind, the reason for this price tag is largely due to the design and layout of the cage rather than its durability.
 But, if you are after something unique, then this is certainly the way to go!

-Weight: 79 pounds… yeah its heavy.
+Weight: 79 pounds… yeah it’s heavy.

-Space: This is not the most spacious guinea pig cage you will come across, so I would really recommend you interact with you guinea pigs as a much as possible if you are considering this option.
-Let them run around, play with them and keep em entertained.
+Space: This is not the most spacious guinea pig cage you will come across, so I would really recommend you interact with your guinea pigs as much as possible if you are considering this option.
+Let them run around, play with them and keep them entertained.

-Weight: Coming in at about 32 pounds, this is a pretty light weight guinea pig cage.
+Weight: Coming in at about 32 pounds, this is a pretty lightweight guinea pig cage.

 Look: I have definitely seen more stylish cages out there but once again, you get what ya pay for.
-In my opinion, I would go ahead and paint the white over with a nice darker green or brown, but once again, its all personal preference.
+In my opinion, I would go ahead and paint the white over with a nice darker green or brown, but once again, it’s all personal preference.

 Those are my recommendations for the best guinea pig cages for two…